Call or text Daniel Kreith 24/7 on 086 076 2191

-The Book of Evidence – What is it and what should it contain?
+The Book of Evidence, What is it and what should it contain?

 The Book of Evidence is one of the crucial components in a criminal case.
-Essentially, it contains a comprehensive summary of the prosecution’s case against the accused.
-The Book of Evidence is prepared by the prosecution and is served on the accused before they are returned for trial.
-This document is crucial in ensuring that the accused is aware of the evidence against them.
+Essentially, it contains a comprehensive summary of the prosecution's case against the accused.
+It is prepared by the prosecution and served on the accused before they are returned for trial, ensuring the accused is aware of the evidence against them.

 Statement of Charges